 First, you must be a registered voter in Duval County.
 Second, complete the Poll Worker application online and submit it.
 We will then activate you in the system so you can register for a class.
-The class registration feature will be available in May.
-Classes for the August 30 Primary Election will be held beginning in June.
 State law requires poll workers to attend training class prior to each election.

 What are the different poll worker positions?

 Precinct Managers are the polling site managers.
 They coordinate all activities of the other poll workers.
 They contact their staff prior to the election to insure they will be available to work.
 They pick up and return election supplies, ballots, and the memory sticks from the equipment.

 Assistant Managers help the Manager administer polling site activities.
 Managers and Assistant Managers must have at least two elections experience to apply for the position.

 Inspector Technicians are responsible for assisting in the set-up of the precinct.
 They check in voters using the Electronic Voter Identification unit or (EViD).
 They issue ballots to voters at the ballot station.
 An Inspector Tech is also at the DS200 tabulation machine where voters actually cast their ballot.
 Precincts are generally staffed with at least 4 and up to 9 Inspector Techs.